bhoamikhona/javascript/Section 15/README.md

 - If you are working with event listeners in classes, then you will have to often use `bind()` to set the value of `this` keyword.
 This is because when you have a callback function, the `this` keyword will point to the element on which the event listener is attached, and not to the class in which you are working.
 Keep that in mind.

 ### Managing Workout Data: Creating Classes

+### Creating a New Workout

+- Guard Clause: It means that we will basically check for the opposite of what we are originally interested in and if that opposite is true, then we simply return the function immediately.
+- `Number.isFinite(value)`
+  - The `Number.isFinite()` static method determines whether the passed value is a finite number -- that is, it checks that a given value is a number, and the number is neither positive `Infinity`, negative `Infinity`, nor `NaN`.
+  - Parameter `value` - The value to be tested for finiteness.
+  - It returns a boolean value. `true` if the given value is a finite number.
+Otherwise `false`.

 ## Author